 - Leon Panetta, former Secretary of Defense; Former Director of the CIA; Presidential Chief of Staff for Bill Clinton, senior statesmen

-- Kathleen Sullivan, Acting Under Secretary of Commerce for Oceans and Atmosphere, Acting NOAA Administrator, NOAA Chief Scientist; former astronaut
+- Kathryn Sullivan, Under Secretary of Commerce for Oceans and Atmosphere, NOAA Administrator, NOAA Chief Scientist; former astronaut

 The Norris Lecture is conducted every October/November.
 Please check our calendar for the most up-to-date information.